mrniko/netty-socketio/README.md

 ================================
 #### Please Note: trunk is current development branch.

+#### 26-Feb-2018 - version 1.7.14 released
+Feature - added local socket address for the connection (thanks to @SergeyGrigorev)
+Feature - `addPingListener` method added (thanks to @lovebing)
+Feature - add ThreadFactory for HashedWheelTimer (thanks to @hand515)
+Fixed - changed SO_LINGER to be handled as child channel (not server channel) option (thanks to @robymus)
+Fixed - ByteBuf leak if binary attachments are used
+Fixed - restore session from Cookie (thanks to @wuxudong)
+Fixed - NumberFormatException when b64 is bool value (thanks to @vonway)
+Fixed - data encoding for polling transport

 #### 20-Sep-2017 - version 1.7.13 released
 Feature - Added option to change the SSL KeyFactoryAlgorithm using Configuration (thanks to @robymus)
 Improvement - Binary ack handling improvements (thanks to Sergey Bushik)